 - There’s no way to remove the safety bars, so to go below parallel on a squat, you’ll need to step outside the rig

 No matter your current fitness level, this is a great squat rack to purchase.
 It allows you to perform both back and front squats, along with standing military presses and overhead squats.
 The lack of removable safety bars might be challenging for some users, so keep that in mind when purchasing.
+That being said, if you are looking for a commercial grade, heavy duty squat rack that will last then this is the one to get.

 Like other stand-alone racks on the market, this K-Sport Olympic Squat Rack is great for anyone who doesn’t have a lot of space in their home gym but wants to keep working toward their leg-day goals.